zjuyky/Simple-IR/README.md

 2 "term21 term22"
 3 #15(term1, term2)
 ```
 Phrase should be involved in double quotes.
-Query 3 is proximity search, `#15` means the distance of term1 and term2.
+Query 3 is proximity search, `#15` means the distance of term1 and term2 is 15.

 * `queries.ranked.txt`: queries for ranked search, in the following format:
 ```